chrisknepper/android-messages-desktop/README.md

 <a href="#"><img src="assets/screenshots/windows.png" alt="Android Messages Desktop screenshot" title="Android Messages Desktop screenshot" /></a>
 <a href="#"><img src="assets/screenshots/mac.png" alt="Android Messages Desktop screenshot" title="Android Messages Desktop screenshot" /></a>

-### Disclaimer: I have tested this with my Pixel on both macOS High Sierra nad Windows 10.
+### Disclaimer: I have tested this with my Pixel on both macOS High Sierra and Windows 10.
 Normal functionality seems to work, but help testing and feedback is greatly appreciated!

 Inspired by: